pearcej/pearcej.github.io/csc236/index.md

   - Outside of class:
     - Begin [L06: Bytes](https://docs.google.com/document/d/1BvbnKcN1xBYoNIQrv0XQOFmafxjr9o1LsGloj9gAp-Q/edit?usp=sharing) Milestone 1: Pull repo and make some commits including the whiteboard design and draft CRC card submitted to Github. by Friday, February 28, 2020.
 Milestone 2: Make sincere attempt to complete everything, so you can come to class with questions.
 To meet this milestone, you must have written and pushed most of the code needed for completion to the repo.
 However, it might not yet be working.
 Due Monday, March 9, 2020.
 Final Milestone: Lab is debugged and complete.
 Due Wednesday, March 11, 2020
     - Complete [A06: Codes and Teamwork](https://docs.google.com/document/d/1CnbytKN7-qMXwvxoNMN36bW06hTt40k_sAlrtBglkB4/edit?usp=sharing) which is due Wednesday, February 26, 2020
+    - Begin [A07: A Simple Introduction to Linked Lists](https://docs.google.com/document/d/13Nx6apKwhM2Otpfhtfb6zrVAsMiZ8Nowm1jff6nFsJ0/edit?usp=sharing) which is due Friday, February 28, 2020
-    - Begin [A07: Career Reflection and Resume](https://docs.google.com/document/d/1avfeQLvWTLkVHn7MhayzopEV31etJmGLZFsE8KE61dQ/edit?usp=sharing) which is due Monday, March 9, 2020
+    - Begin [A08: Career Reflection and Resume](https://docs.google.com/document/d/1avfeQLvWTLkVHn7MhayzopEV31etJmGLZFsE8KE61dQ/edit?usp=sharing) which is due Monday, March 9, 2020

 ## Day 19: Friday, February 21, 2020